kmar/livius/README.md

 note that the first time you run livius.app, the pieces will be missing

-go to Appearance/Piece set and navigate to data/pieces2d/mine (may fix this later)
+go to Appearance/Piece set and navigate to data/pieces2d/mine (may fix this later), then File/Save config

 contributors
 ------------